trueos/pcbsd/src-qt5/docs/preinstall.rst

 Obtaining PC-BSD®
 ==================

 PC-BSD® version numbers are similar to those used by FreeBSD.
 In addition, PC-BSD® provides two branches.
-The branch that you choose to install or upgrade determines whether or not you will receive updates as new features and drivers are added to the operating system.
-Image names will include the version number, where 10.1.1 is the most recent version, and either the word :file:`RELEASE` or :file:`STABLE`, where:
+The branch that you choose to install or upgrade to determines when you will receive updates as new features and drivers are added to the operating system.
+Downloadable image names include the version number, where 10.1.2 is the most recent version, and either the word :file:`RELEASE` or :file:`STABLE`, where:

 * **RELEASE:** indicates that new drivers and features will not be added to the operating system until the next RELEASE version becomes available and the user upgrades to that new version.
 If reliability is more important to you than new features or drivers, use the RELEASE version.